NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/max-n-of.md

 `max-n-of` reports an agentset that contains a specified number of agents with the highest value of a given reporter.
-For example, if wanted to create a model where the largest 5 turtles divided in half, we would write the code below:
+For example, if we wanted to create a model where the largest 5 turtles are divided in half, we would write the code below:

 ```
 ask max-n-of 5 turtles [size] [